DNS (Domain Name System) is a system that translates the domain names you enter in a browser to the IP addresses required to access those sites.

 Only a meaty name server does not cache any website domain and will fix it by submitting a question to a remote server.
 This is why visits to web pages in distant countries take often much longer for reasons not (as many assume) connected to the other end of the request on the sluggish web server.

-Another issue is that DNS name servers that get stuck due to heavy usage or malicious DDoS attacks that trigger scenario problems.
+Another issue is that DNS name servers get stuck due to heavy usage or malicious DDoS attacks that trigger scenario problems.
 DNS was designed to be resilient, but it will remain slow under stress.

 The device weakness is underscored by DDoS attacks on DNS servers-no website whose overloaded DNS servers are able to do a lot of business-and several security issues, including cache poisoning (redirecting users from legitimate to fraudulent DNS servers).
 This was a major impetus behind the security layer DNSSEC for authenticating name servers for the supported providers.